Darkkey/erlamsa/README.md

 ## Platform limitations

-* on unix platforms (Linux, OS X, ...) erlamsa could not be launch in background mode using standard '&' shell symbol due to erlang VM limitations; instead, use -D option.
+* on unix platforms (Linux, OS X, ...) erlamsa could not be launched in background mode using standard `&` shell symbol due to erlang VM limitations; `-D` option is intended for it.
 E.g., instead of `./erlamsa -H 127.0.0.1:17771 &` use `./erlamsa -H 127.0.0.1:17771 -D`
 * `ip://` and `raw://` outputs are not working on Windows, `raw://` output is not working on OS X
 * minimum recommended RAM to run on Windows OS is 4Gb